 Preventing Proximity Bias in the Hybrid Workplace

-Research shows that 48 percent of employees prefer to work remotely at least part of the time after the pandemic, but should they?
+Research shows that by 2025, more than 32 million Americans will work full-time remotely.
+Currently, 98 percentof employees prefer to work remotely at least some of the time.
+But should they?

-In the last 18 months, nearly every knowledge worker became a remote worker.
-These employees were forced to join meetings virtually, communicate online, schedule time with managers, and overcome the same types of remote work challenges.
+During the COVID pandemic, nearly every knowledge worker became a remote worker.
+These employees were forced to join meetings virtually, communicate online, schedule time with managers and overcome all the challenges of remote work.

-When offices reopen and organizations transition to hybrid work, some employees will return to the workplace full time, some will stay remote, and others will split time between remote and on-site work.
+With today's flexible workforce model, some employees will return to the workplace full-time, some will stay remote, and others will split time between remote and on-site work.
 With different schedules, locations and technologies at play, it will become harder for remote employees to be seen or heard than when everyone was working from home.

 Being in the same physical building together, on-site employees will naturally have more face time with managers than their remote counterparts as well as the ability to join off-the-cuff, "water cooler" type conversations.
-According to HR Magazine, one-third of 18-to-24-year olds -- and 21 percent of employees overall -- are concerned about proximity bias and missing out on career progression opportunities because of remote work.
+According to HR Magazine, 21 percent of employees are concerned about proximity bias and missing out on career progression opportunities because of remote work.
+Future Forum reports that 40 percent of executives rank proximity bias and the inequities between remote and on-site employees as their number one priority.

 The good news is that proximity bias is preventable.